 Our dentist and team are committed to finding new and innovative ways that we can help our patients have a more comfortable and convenient dental experience.
-As part of this commitment, our team at Silver Creek Dental Of Payson are pleased to utilize platelet rich fibrin (PRF).
+As part of this commitment, our team at Silver Creek Dental Of Payson is pleased to utilize platelet-rich fibrin (PRF).

-- Its high number of growth factors, which are naturally found in the human blood centrifuge, reaches a supra-physiological dosage that assist in tissue regeneration.
+- Its high number of growth factors, which are naturally found in the human blood centrifuge, reaches a supra-physiological dosage that assists in tissue regeneration.